ibm-cloud-docs/AnalyticsEngine/hadoop-mapreduce-jobs.md

 ## Prerequisites
 {: #mapreduce-prereqs}

-You need the cluster user credentials, the SSH and oozie_rest endpoint details from the service credentials of your service instance.
+You need the cluster user credentials, the SSH details and oozie_rest endpoint details which you can get from the service credentials of your service instance.

 ## Analyzing data by opening the SSH connection